 Students may enroll in one additional course by audit, subject to approval by the course instructor.
-Students must meet with the registrar to register for the course, at which point an additional \$100 fee will be charged.
+Students must connect with the registrar to register for the course, at which point an additional \$100 fee will be charged.
 When a course is audited, no credit is given, and any work performed by the student cannot be counted later for credit.
-Students who audit courses are in class as observers only and will not be involved in class assignments/activities, unless allowed by the instructor.
+Students who audit courses will work with the instructor on the scope of participation in assignments and activities.